AHBRIJESH/Sentence_Emotion_Predictor/README.md

 - NumPy: For numerical computations.
 - pandas: For data manipulation and loading the dataset.

-Feel free to customize this README according to your preferences and additional details you'd like to include!

 ## Contributing

 Contributions to the Sentence Emotion Predictor are welcome!
 If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.